The Gardner School of Cincinnati

 The Gardner School of Cincinnati sits on a beautiful three-acre campus, featuring an interactive playground with a large amount of green space, which is certified as a Schoolyard Habitat by the National Wildlife Federation.
 This spacious playscape includes garden areas and lots of trees tucked away from city noises.
 We’ve found that our outdoor area is one of the children’s favorite environments to explore and learn.

 In order to best serve the needs of our community, we offer educational preschool and early childhood programs for children ages 6 weeks to private kindergarten.
 As one of two locations in the Cincinnati area, we proudly serve families located in Loveland, Mason, South Lebanon, and the surrounding northeast communities.
+Our school is conveniently located at 9370 Waterstone Boulevard, near the Lexus dealership.
 For more information, please fill out the contact form below.

 School Features